gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 }
 ```

-Then in our theme's `createPage` call, we simply use the helper to let
+Then in our theme's `createPage` call, you simply use the helper to let
 the user optionally override the default component.

 ```title:gatsby-node.js